-In Success Coaching, students and coaches develop working relationships through scheduled meetings or the Student Success Course (SDEV 0012).
+In Success Coaching, students and coaches develop working relationships through one-on-one scheduled meetings.
 Coaches use a variety of tools to help students improve their time management, study strategies, focus, and motivation.

-- Help facilitate a successful transition to Victoria College - Help students establish priorities and set goals - Demonstrate various study strategies - Demonstrate strategies for organizational management - Encourage use of daily schedules and routines - Support students through various decision-making processes - Increase awareness of procrastination and identify ways to get back on track - Identify strategies for breaking down projects into manageable and achievable tasks - · Assist with exam preparation and test-
+- Help facilitate a successful transition to Victoria College - Help students establish priorities and set goals - Demonstrate various study strategies - Demonstrate strategies for organizational management - Encourage use of daily schedules and routines - Support students through various decision-making processes - Increase awareness of procrastination and identify ways to get back on track - Identify strategies for breaking down projects into manageable and achievable tasks - Assist with exam preparation and testtaking strategies

-- taking strategies - Introduce campus resources
+Introduce campus resources

-Success Coaching is a requirement for all Victoria College students who are on academic warning, academic probation, or academic suspension..
+Success Coaching is a requirement for all Victoria College students who are on academic intervention and academic recovery.